 Tour Includes: kayak, PFD, paddle, dry bag, and a friendly, professional UF naturalist kayak guide equipped with a camera to capture lasting memories.
 Kids under 15, must ride in a tandem kayak with an adult.

-Private Kayak Tour Price:$85.00 per person.
+Private Kayak Tour Price:$75.00 per person.
+We offer solo and tandem kayaks for our private tours.
 Five person minimum Charge.

 Our guides are great, please remember them.
 Gratuity is not included in the price.

 Reservations for this tour must be made and pre paid 24 hours in advance online.
 OR by phone 904-315-8442.
 Credit card is required.
 Must be 18 yrs old or accompanied by an adult.
 Kids under 5-15 years old must ride in a tandem kayak with an adult.
 We require a 24 hour cancellation notice for any and all refunds.

 Reservations are non refundable without a 24 hour cancellation notice.

 Any and all cancellations by Kayak Florida due to weather or for any reason, the customer will receive a full refund of all charges.
 You will be notified by phone of weather updates and in the event of a cancellation of this tour.BOOK NOW